Inviting Me to Review You

 I will take it slow, and won’t work to a deadline.

+I've almost burnt out before by trying to write something about everything as soon as I see it.
+That’s not sustainable.
 I would rather spend the time to think through and consider your work than churning out a quick and meaningless response.
-Your art took so long to make, so I think a meaningful response deserves a similar abundance of time.
+Your art took so long to make, so I think a meaningful reflection deserves a similar abundance of time.

 🙅